martinburger/bash-common-helpers/README.md

 Last but not least, the library contains valuable knowledge and experience of coworkers who showed my one or two tricks.

+## License

+Released under the MIT License (MIT) &ndash; see file LICENSE in this software's repository.